dcclogin/SereneAzure/compiler/register-allocator/README.md

 ## Credit

-Original idea fro Yin Wang and R. Kent Dybvig.
+Original idea from Yin Wang and R. Kent Dybvig.